Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Oregon's games this season have gone over 60.5 points four of 11 times.
+- Oregon and its opponents have combined to put up more than 60.5 points in four of 11 games this season.

-- Oregon State's games have gone over 60.5 points in five of 11 chances this season.
+- Saturday's over/under is 5.3 points lower than the two team's combined 65.8 points per game average.

-- The combined points per game average of the two teams, 65.8, is 5.3 points more than Saturday's over/under.
+- This contest's total is 11.7 points greater than the 48.8 these two squads combine to allow per game this season.

-- This contest's over/under is 11.7 points more than the 48.8 these two squads combine to surrender per game this season.
+- The Ducks and their opponents score an average of 56.8 points per game, 3.7 fewer than Saturday's total.

 Oregon Stats and Trends